-Fiscal Year 2020 Tuition and Fee Proposal Emporia State University
+Fiscal Year 2020 Tuition and Fee Proposal Emporia State University (Submitted June 6, 2019)

-ESU proposes a modest tuition increase of 2.50%, coupled with a campus activity and technology fee increase of 2.50%.
-This combines for an overall increase of tuition and required fees of 2.49% for a resident undergraduate student.
-This equates to an increase of \$84.19 (\$64.43 for tuition and \$19.76 for fees) per semester for a full-time resident undergraduate student.
+This packet of materials has been revised by ESU to propose 0.00% increase to undergraduate tuition rates for FY 2020.
+A modest tuition increase of 2.50% for resident and non-resident graduates, and a 2.46% and 2.21% increase in the combined campus activity and technology fees, for undergraduate and graduate students, respectively, remain in the proposal.
+Under this revised proposal, the overall increase of tuition and required fees is 0.58% for a resident undergraduate student.
+This equates to an increase of \$19.76 for fees per semester for a full-time resident undergraduate student.

-The revenue generated through the tuition increase will be used to address non-discretionary expense increases, including employee fringe benefit rate changes, faculty promotion costs, utility rate increases and building operating support.
-Additionally, funds will be used to address Title IX compliance, the University's strategic plan goal regarding diversity, equity and inclusion, and supplement the 2.5% salary pool approved by the legislature.
-The proposed tuition increase will not fully fund these increased expenditures.
-Additionally, tuition revenue has been lower than projected for fiscal years 2018 and 2019.
+The revenue generated through the tuition increase will be used to address non-discretionary expense increases in employee fringe benefit rate changes.
+Other non-discretionary expenses that will have to be funded from a combination of new SGF funding and reallocation of current tuition revenue include faculty promotion costs, utility rate increases and building operating support.
+Additionally, other funds will be identified to address Title IX compliance, the University's strategic plan goal regarding diversity, equity and inclusion, and supplementing the salary pool approved by the legislature.
 Lower enrollment is predicted to continue into FY 2020; therefore, the University's existing base budget may have to be adjusted downward.